ahrefs/atd/README.md

 `atdgen-cppo` is the script that reads type definitions from stdin and generates OCaml code.
-It takes options allowing users to pick what kind of code needs to be generated (type definitions, JSON, Biniou, validators).
+It takes options allowing users to pick what kind of code needs to be generated (type definitions, JSON serialization, Biniou serialization, validators).

 Example
 -------